dewi-alliance/hotspot-manufacturers/template.md

-## Please copy this file, do not edit directly
+## Please copy this template.md, do not edit the template directly
 ## YOUR NAME

 Application to become an approved third party manufacturer as per HIP19